SC0x1/MATLAB/PWM_KeyboardSteeringSmoothing/README.md

 ##Description
 This is a prototype of smoothing steering on keyboard.
 Which is based on a Pulse-width modulation (PWM).

+The result of steering will be fully depend on how faster you press the buttons.

+And, you can achieve a nice control on keyboard as if you were using Joystick.

+**-1** (means fully left)

+**0** (centering wheels)

+**1** (fully right)

 ### Usage
 To simulate steering input just press 'A'/'D' keys